-The minor improvements to the front façade of the dwelling are predominantly cosmetic.
-These improvements include installing new aluminium framed windows, increasing the roof pitch of the existing dwelling from 25 to 30 degrees and replacing the roof material of the existing dwelling from tiles to zincalume, and repainting of rendered brickwork to a light grey render.
+The minor improvements to the front façade of the dwelling are cosmetic.
+These improvements include installing new aluminium framed windows and repainting of rendered brickwork to a light grey render.
 All changes to the front façade of the existing dwelling do not result in any variations to the deemed-to-comply standards prescribed in the planning framework.